 Exams between 1 February and 31 August (every year) will be published in the Student Portal on 20 December.
 Exams between 1 September and 31 January (every year) will be published in the Student Portal 20 April.
 The registration period usually opens 30 days prior to the exam.

 To be able to sign up for an examination you need access to the Internet and a LiU-ID (student account).

-No later than four days prior to the exam date, information on location and time will be posted in the Student Portalen.
-You will also receive an e-mail notification to your student e-mail address.
+No later than four days prior to the exam date, information on location, time and other important information will be posted in the Student Portal and you will receive an e-mail notification to your student e-mail address.
 You can also find the exam location under Rooms in the Student Portal.
 Maps are available to help you locate where the exam is scheduled.

 It is very important that you cancel your registration for the examination if you cannot participate.
 To avoid high costs for locations, supervisors and material the cancelation must be done at the latest on the last registration day, normally 10 days before the examination.
 Please cancel the registration even if the deadline has passed.
 Even though the costs already incurred, resources can be redistributed.